Empowering Careers with Dr. Michele McDonnall: Education, Employment, and Assistive Tech in the Blind & Low Vision Community

 For people who are blind or have low vision, career mentorship can be a critical element of success.
 Dr. McDonnall's current study is focused on identifying the factors that contribute to effective career mentorship.
 Some questions being explored include whether it's more important for mentors to share a vision loss experience or work in the same professional field.

-If you're interested in participating in this ongoing research, you can learn more about the mentoring survey or sign up to be notified of future opportunities via the NRTC’s participant registry.
+If you're interested in participating in this ongoing research, you can learn more about the mentring survey or sign up to be notified of future opportunities via the NRTC’s particpant registry.

 Listen to the Full Podcast Episode